topolvm/topolvm/docs/topolvm-scheduler.md

 This verb filters out nodes whose volume groups have not enough free space.

-Volume group capacity is identified from the value of `topolvm.cybozu.com/capacity` annotation.
+Volume group capacity is identified from the value of `capacity.topolvm.io/<volume group name>` annotation.

 ### `prioritize`